 The directors are not expecting to make any significant changes in the nature of the business in the near future.
-At the time of approving the financial statements, the company is exposed to the effects of the Covid-19 pandemic which has had a negative effect on its activities since the year end and has resulted in a lower than expected level of income since the year end.
 In planning its future activities, the directors will seek to develop the company's activities whilst managing the effects of the difficult trading period caused by this outbreak.